bbauska/W3Cx-3of5/README.md

 <p align="center">
 <img src="./images/image084.webp?raw=true"
   style="width:65%"
-   alt="Example #3.
+  title="Example #3.
+How to display a percentage of buffering" alt="Example #3.
 How to display a percentage of buffering." /> &nbsp;

 <p>Note that on mobile phones, the video does not start until the user presses the play